Proper maintenance helps cedar siding last longer and keep its color.

 After soaking your siding with an oxygen bleach solution, you’ll need to rinse it off with water.
 If pressure washing, you can complement the oxygen bleach with a pressure washing detergent appropriate for cedar siding.
 Look for one specifically formulated to kill mold, mildew, and algae.

 There are several options for treating and protecting cedar siding, such as paint, stains, or clear treatments—you can even use a combo of these.
 The cost of treating your cedar shakes will range from $2,500 to $4,000 or more, at about $1 to $4.50 per square foot.
 The cost to refinish cedar siding is determined by the size of your home, the labor required, and the materials used.
 For an exact quote, contact a siding repair company near you.

 Painting your cedar siding a solid color is a classic choice that can look more formal or classic, depending on your home’s style and aesthetic.
 Typical exterior house paint can last for around five to 16 years, depending on your climate.
 Painting cedar shakes requires a base cost of exterior oil-based wood primer topped by a latex-based exterior wood finish coat.

 If you want to let the cedar siding’s natural wood grain show through, a latex house stain can work beautifully.
 Just make sure you test the shade (or shades) on an inconspicuous area of the house first to make sure you love it.

 Depending on the grade of your cedar shakes and whether your stain is solid or semi-transparent, you might need to apply two coats to get the desired effect.

-Love the natural look of your cedar siding, but want to protect the wood from the elements?
-You can hire a contractor to add a clear waterproofing treatment or transparent stain that still shows the grain and texture of the wood for an attractively rustic look.
+If you love the natural look of your cedar siding, you can add a clear waterproofing treatment or transparent stain that still shows the grain and texture of the wood for a rustic look.